 "A regimental museum.
 The regiment's archive is held at Surrey History Centre."

-Set in Clandon Park the museum tells the story of Surrey's two infantry regiments from 1661 until the present day through medals, unifroms, artefacts and interactive dispalys.
+The museum was based at Clandon House up until the devastating fire in 2015 which destroyed the house and the museum with it.
+The museum told the story of Surrey's two infantry regiments from 1661 until the present day through medals, unifroms, artefacts and interactive dispalys.
+Discover their story since the fire.

 "Artefacts concerning local history, social history and costume are displayed in room, shop and street settings to portray life in the past.
 Collections of domestic items, archaeology, artwork and pictures all aid in giving an insight into past times."